Avinava/sfdc-neo/README.md

    - **Code Comments**:  Enhance code readability and maintainability by automatically generating helpful comments throughout your codebase.
    - **Code Documentation**: Save time and effort by generating comprehensive documentation for your Salesforce code, ensuring clarity and understanding.
    - **Code Review**: Receive intelligent insights and suggestions to improve the quality and efficiency of your Salesforce code.
+   - **Email Template**: Better format email templates using OpenAI.
+   - **Validation Rule**: Describe and document validation rule.
-   - **Validate & Deploy**: Easily validate and deploy the generated code from the app itself.
+   - **Validate & Deploy**: Easily validate and deploy the generated code from the app directly to your Salesforce org.

 SFDC-Neo is currently in active development, which means there may be occasional hiccups along the way.
 If you encounter any issues or have suggestions for enhancements, please don't hesitate to open a GitHub issue.